theseus-os/Theseus/README.md

 ## Loading Theseus Through PXE
 The following instructions are a combination of [this](https://www.ostechnix.com/how-to-install-pxe-server-on-ubuntu-16-04/) guide on OSTechNix to set up PXE for Ubuntu and [this](https://wellsie.net/p/286/) guide by Andrew Wells for using an arbitrary ISO with PXE.

-PXE can be used to load Rust onto a computer or virtual machine that is connected by LAN to the computer being developed on.
+PXE can be used to load Rust onto a target computer that is connected by LAN to the host machine used for development.
 To set up the host machine for PXE, first make the Theseus ISO by navigating to the directory Theseus is in and running:
 `make iso`

 Then, you will need to set up a TFTP and DHCP server which the test machine will access.